The format of filters for the URLBlacklist and URLWhitelist policies, as of Chrome 36, is:

 - "example.com" blocks all requests to that domain and any subdomain;

-- "http://example.com" blocks all HTTP requests to that domain and any subdomain; HTTPS and FTP requests are still allowed;
+- "http://example.com" blocks all HTTP requests to that domain and any subdomain; Requests with other schemes (such as https, ftp, etc.) are still allowed;

 - "https://*" blocks all HTTPS requests to any domain;